learnbyexample/Command-line-text-processing/gnu_awk.md

 #### <a name="printf-formatting"></a>printf formatting

 * Similar to `printf` function in `C` and shell built-in command
+* use `sprintf` function to save result in variable instead of printing
 * See also [gawk manual - printf](https://www.gnu.org/software/gawk/manual/html_node/Printf.html)

 ```bash